ProtektProtocol/protekt-protocol-contracts/README.md

 Building on the work of awesome projects like [DeFi Score](https://defiscore.io/), [Nexus Mutual](https://nexusmutual.io/), [Aave's Safety Modules](https://docs.aave.com/aavenomics/safety-module), and others, we believe that large vulnerabilities are the **biggest risk to a thriving DeFi community** over the next few years.
 Especially as new money legos are created and remixed weekly, smart contract bugs, collateral failures, centralization risk, and oracle risk are a massive concern and bottleneck to more capital flowing into the space.
 New entrants need signaling and assurance of the projects they can trust and commit capital as well as recapitalization if a [Shortfall Event](https://docs.aave.com/aavenomics/terminology#shortfall-event-se) occurs.

 To fulfill this need, Protekt Protocol introduces a new insurance marketplace with several innovative features:
-* Anyone can back any capital pool with a customizable insurance contract
+* 📜 ANYONE can back ANY capital pool with a customizable insurance contract
-* Wrapped tokens with built in coverage (never "buy cover")
+* 💸 Wrapped tokens with built in coverage (never "buy cover")
-* Staking pools with shield farming incentives
+* 🛡 Staking pools with shield farming incentives
-* Claims processing via automated rules or a DAO
+* 🔀 Configurable claims processing via automated rules or a DAO
-* Final liquidation pool owned and governed by a DAO.
+* 🏦 Final liquidation pool owned and governed by a DAO.

 The protocol  was inspired and uses money legos from yearn, Aave, Compound, Balancer, Maker, rDAi, and others.
 The very best in DeFi.

 ## How it works
+Similar to how Uniswap allows any token to be added, Protekt Protocol allows any capital pool to be backed by a shield mining contract to protect against hacks, bugs, and exploits via configurable rules.

 ### pTokens, like cTokens but with cover
 Users can deposit Dai that gets forwarded into the Compound cDAI pool and get pTokens in return.
 The pToken represents your underlying cToken 1:1 plus 90% of the COMP farming rewards, while the other 10% goes to the Protekt pool stakers as rewards.
 This fee is the user's ongoing "premium" for purchasing cover. pTokens can be minted at any time and redeemed for your cTokens + adjusted COMP rewards at any time.